streamx-co/try.elinq/docs/SqlServerTutorial/Select.md

 - [D) `SELECT` – group rows into groups example](#d-sql-server-select--group-rows-into-groups-example)
 - [E) `SELECT` – filter groups example](#e-sql-server-select--filter-groups-example)

-XLinq extends `DbSet` with a `Query` method.
+ELINQ extends `DbSet` with a `Query` method.
 As any LINQ method, it accepts a Lambda.
 The Lambda parameters are the entities we want to participate in the query and return value is the result of `SELECT` invocation:

 ### A) SQL Server `SELECT` – retrieve some columns of a table